ryanhellyer/hellyer-kiwi-nginx/README.md

 hellyer-kiwi-nginx
 ==================

-The Nginx configuration for the hellyer.kiwi server
+This is the Nginx configuration for the hellyer.kiwi server.